EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

     └── 000007_1498774076_590.sst
 ```

 `LATEST_BACKUP` is a file containing the highest backup ID.
 In our example above, it contains "1".
 It was used to for getting latest backup number, but no longer needed since there're easier ways to get the number from META.
-The file will be removed in the future.
+The file will be removed in RocksDB 5.0.

 `meta` directory contains a "meta-file" describing each backup, where its name is the backup ID.
 For example, a meta-file contains a listing of all files belonging to that backup.
 The format is described fully in the implementation file (`utilities/backupable/backupable_db.cc`).